 The Best Pricing Strategy for New Products: Is It Better To Undercharge Or Overcharge New Consumer Goods? 💲

-Did you know that it is much more common for Australian businesses to undercharge their customers for new consumer products than overcharge them?
-That’s right, the majority of Australian businesses believe (either consciously or subconsciously) that the best pricing strategy for new products is to go low on price to penetrate the market and undersell the value of a new offer – even if a new product is highly valuable to customers.
+Did you know that it is more common for Australian businesses to undercharge their customers for new consumer products than overcharge them?
+That’s right, the majority of Australian businesses believe (either consciously or subconsciously) that the best pricing strategy for new products is to go low on the price to penetrate the market and undersell the value of a new offer – even if a new product is highly valuable to customers.

 Is undercharging for new consumer products and services right?
 No, but it’s certainly prolific.
 We estimate that 80% if not 90% of Australian retailers are setting their new product prices too low.
-Sometimes the prices for new products are so low that their losing money on each sale — the opposite of the best pricing strategy for new products.
+Sometimes the prices for new products are so low that they’re losing money on each sale — the opposite of the best pricing strategy for new products.

 But what many people don’t realise about Big Scary Amazon, is that, for the first 14 years in operation, they were consistently loss-making.
 That’s right: they made no money.
 Which means following Amazon’s lead may not be the best pricing strategy for new products – unless of course like Amazon, you’re also backed by bountiful funding, wealthy investors and powerful institutions.